Imperial Russian Army: War of 1806–1807

+Swedish and Turkish wars

 At the Congress of Erfurt (September–October 1808) Napoleon and Alexander agreed that Russia should force Sweden to join the Continental System, which led to the Finnish War of 1808–1809 and to the division of Sweden into two parts separated by the Gulf of Bothnia.
 The eastern part became the Russian Grand Duchy of Finland.
+During this war, General Nikolay Kamensky distinguished himself by defeating his opponents at Oravais and other battles.

 The Russo-Turkish War broke out in 1805–06 against the background of the Napoleonic Wars.
 The Ottoman Empire, encouraged by the Russian defeat in the Battle of Austerlitz, deposed the Russophile hospodars of its vassal states Moldavia (Alexander Mourouzis) and Wallachia (Constantine Ypsilantis).
 Simultaneously, their French allies occupied Dalmatia and threatened to penetrate the Danubian principalities at any time.
 In order to safeguard the Russian border against a possible French attack and support the First Serbian uprising, a 40,000-strong Russian contingent advanced into Moldavia and Wallachia.
 The Sultan reacted by blocking the Dardanelles to Russian ships in 1807 and declared war on Russia.
 The war lasted until 1812.
+Generals Kamensky and Kutuzov crush the Turks at Batin (1810) and Slobozia respectively (1811).

 In the Finnish War Alexander wrested the Grand Duchy of Finland from Sweden in 1809, and acquired Bessarabia from Turkey in 1812.

 Anglo-Russian War (1807–1812)

 The requirement of joining France's Continental Blockade against Britain was a serious disruption of Russian commerce, and in 1810 Alexander repudiated the obligation.
-This strategic change was followed by a substantial reform in the army undertaken by Michael Andreas Barclay de Tolly as the Minister of War.
+This strategic change was followed by a substantial reform in the army undertaken by Michael Andreas Barclay de Tolly as the Minister of War (see French invasion of Russia).

 At the same time, Russia continued its expansion.
 The Congress of Vienna created the Kingdom of Poland (Russian Poland), to which Alexander granted a constitution.
 Thus, Alexander I became the constitutional monarch of Poland while remaining the autocratic Emperor of Russia.
 He was also the Grand Duke of Finland, which had been annexed from Sweden in 1809 and awarded autonomous status.

 The Russo-French alliance gradually became strained.
 Napoleon was concerned about Russia's intentions in the strategically vital Bosphorus and Dardanelles straits.
 At the same time, Alexander viewed the Duchy of Warsaw, the French-controlled reconstituted Polish state, with suspicion.
 The result was the War of the Sixth Coalition from 1812 to 1814.